jaqobb/rewardable-activities/README.md

 Rewardable Activities supports:
 * [x] Rewarding players when they break a block - since 1.0.0
 * [x] Rewarding players whey they place a block - since 1.1.0
-* [ ] Ownership check (not rewarding players when they break a block they placed themselves)
+* [ ] Block ownership check (not rewarding players when they break a block they placed themselves)
 * [ ] Rewarding players whey they breed an entity
 * [ ] Rewarding players whey they kill an entity
+* [ ] Entity ownership check (not rewarding players when they kill an entity they bred themselves)

 ### Usage